Efficient Steps To Install Apache Web Server on AlmaLinux 9

 Save and close the file, when you are done.

-To set up Apache virtual host on AlmaLinux 9, you need to create sites-available and sites-enabled directories.
+To set up an Apache virtual host on AlmaLinux 9, you need to create sites-available and sites-enabled directories.

 6. Create directories with the following command: